rochus-keller/Luon/Readme.md

 This project implements a compiler and IDE for the Luon programming language.

-Luon is a high-level programming language with a syntax similar to Oberon+, aspiring to run on the LuaJIT VM and to be compatible with the Lua programming language.
+Luon is a high-level programming language with a syntax similar to Oberon+, Oberon-07 and Oberon-2, aspiring to run on the LuaJIT VM and to be compatible with the Lua programming language.
 Luon can be regarded as a statically typed version of Lua.
 The name is thus a combination of "Lua" and "Oberon".

 The project is the result of the author's experience with the [Smalltalk-80](https://github.com/rochus-keller/Smalltalk/) and [SOM VM](https://github.com/rochus-keller/Som/) implementation, and the prospect to build a [LuaJIT based Interlisp VM](https://github.com/rochus-keller/Gingko/).